Welcome to our LCTL materials page. Here, you will find information about;

 - How to use the LCTLs partnership modules as the learner

-- Links to various modules for Swahili, Hindi, and Hebrew
+- Links to various modules for Swahili, Portuguese, and Hebrew

 What are OERs?

-The LCTL Partnership project has developed a variety of materials, including modules that were developed in Google Docs for ultimate flexibility, modules that are in Pressbooks, and completely online courses, developed within learning management systems.
+The LCTL and Indigenous Languages Partnership project has developed a variety of materials, including modules that were developed in Google Docs for ultimate flexibility, modules that are in Pressbooks, and completely online courses, developed within learning management systems.